 - Damages or deterioration of the coating layer requires recoating.

-Let’s see each possible treatment to maintain natural stones in details for 2019 in the next tips.
+Let’s see each possible treatment to maintain natural stones in detail for 2019 in the next tips.

 Tip 5 – Identifying Stains